The Clear Edge

 For prospects: We only accept new clients for our core four services.
 This focus means deeper expertise, faster results, and better outcomes for you.”

 “We’re not cutting services because they’re bad.
 We’re cutting them because they’re preventing us from being great at what we’re best at.
-The top 4 services have 3X better conversion, higher satisfaction, and better profitability.
-But we can’t master them while spread across 8 services.
+The top 4 services have 3X better conversion, higher satisfaction, and better profitability, but we can’t master them while spread across 8 services.

 This isn’t reducing our ambition.
 This is concentrating our firepower.”